MadBoulder/BetaLibrary/README.md

 * Guide
     * `name`: **string**, the name of the Guide that will be shown.
     * `link`: **string**, the full link to the Guide's webpage.

-* Approximation
-    * GeoJSON Line Feature.
-Can be created at [geojson.io](http://geojson.io).
-Make sure that the properties are the same as the ones shown above.

 ##### Sector data